 Highest Livability – East Honolulu

-According to areavibes.com, East Honolulu has the highest livability rating in the state, and is number 29 in the nation.
+is widely thought to have the highest livability rating in the Aloha State - and it's not just one of the best cities to live in Hawaii but in the entire nation.
 This is due to low crime rates, high graduation rates, lots of local amenities, and a stable housing market.

 Best Beachside Town – Paia

 has long been designated as the "happiest beach town in America," and there is no doubt as to why!
 This small, eccentric, artsy town is perfect for anyone who wants a true Hawaiian experience – without all the fuss of a big tourist center.
 And the town is heaven for artists, surfers, and wind sport enthusiasts.
 Oh, and did we mention it's about the cutest and most charming beach town in the world?
 It is!

 Voted as Hawaii’s favorite small town by Hawaii Magazine,

 sits on Oahu’s north shore, as the gateway for many gorgeous beaches – and killer surfing in the winter months.
 The quaint town is full of shave ice stands, restaurants, souvenir shops, and surfing retailers.
 People come from around the world during surf season to ride the huge waves, but even in the summer, the town is the perfect getaway from the big state capitol.
 It's pretty much the best weekend getaway in Hawaii, and you'll fall in love with it so much, you might be tempted to make it your home!
 Which we fully support, by the way...

 Named one of the best surf towns in the world by National Geographic,